MissingBlue/ez-Twitch-Chat-CSS-for-OBS/readme.md

 # 3 steps to use.
-1. Input your chat URL like "https://www.twitch.tv/popout/YOUR_ID/chat" to the OBS Browser source.
+1. Input your chat URL like "https://www.twitch.tv/popout/YOUR_ID/chat" to the properties of "Browser".
-2. Copy and paste the content of "default.css" from this repository to "Custom CSS" in the Browser source.
-(Needs to be accessed from http(s), but "@import" would be more helpful when you would modify this CSS.)
+2. Copy and paste an entire "default.css" to "Custom CSS" in the above properties.
+(Needs the access with http(s), but loading from "Browser" with "@import" would be more helpful.)